-Thomas Fontaine is a cinematographer based in Montreal.
-He has been working in the industry for over ten years, primarily in documentary filmmaking, which has taken him to film in multiple countries and explore a range of cultures.
-Early in his career, after a trip to Haiti with Oxfam, his photos and videos were exhibited at the World Press Photo in Montreal.
+Thomas Fontaine is a Montreal-based cinematographer with over ten years of experience, specializing in documentary filmmaking.
+His work has taken him across multiple countries, immersing him in a wide range of cultures and stories.
+Early in his career, a trip to Haiti with Oxfam led to his photos and videos being exhibited at World Press Photo in Montreal.

-Thomas later expanded his work to include music videos, collaborating with artists like Diplo and Mick Jenkins.
-His short film Cendres (2022) and his documentary Juste un toît (2024) were both selected by notable festivals such as REGARD, with Juste un toît also screening at NYC DOC.
+Thomas has since expanded his career into music videos, collaborating with artists such as Diplo and Mick Jenkins.
+His short film Cendres (2022) and documentary Juste un toît (2024) were both selected by prominent festivals including REGARD, with Juste un toît also screening at NYC DOC.

-In television, Thomas worked on the series Les Météorites, earning Best Cinematography at the NYC WebFest, as well as on seasons two and three of Moi j'habite nulle part, which led to a Gémeaux nomination.
+In television, he served as cinematographer on the series Les Météorites, which earned Best Cinematography at the NYC WebFest, and on seasons two and three of Moi j'habite nulle part, a project that garnered him a Gémeaux nomination.

 contact: thomasfontaine.dp@gmail.com